privacyint/appdata-environment-desktop/README.md

 *My wireless USB isn't appearing in `iw list` and its definitely connected to the VM*

 The environment only has drivers/firmware for Ralink adapters, other adapters (such as Realtek) will require their own drivers to be installed, configuring your specific wireless nic falls outside the scope of this document.
-Either Google "<WLANChipset> Debian" or contact your vendor.
+Either Google `<WLANChipset> Debian` or contact your vendor.

 *I can't see a wireless network called `pi_mitmproxy`*

 Check that `hostapd` is running, that the nic is correctly set in the `/etc/hostapd/hostapd.conf` configuration files.
-You can always start `hostapd` in debug mode
+You can always start `hostapd` in debug mode using this command:

 ```sudo service hostapd stop; sudo killall hostapd; sleep 4;sudo hostapd -p /etc/hostapd/hostapd.conf```